 Running the journal is the only way to see output from the

-zigbee-testprogram will incorrectly report "there is no endpoint to send on/off command" unless you run the journal, in which case the test will run correctly.
+zigbee-testprogram will incorrectly report "there is no endpoint to send on/off command" unless you run the journal.

 Command Devices using ZCL